 In the longer-distance event on Friday, Zanardi led early on then became part of a thrilling eight-bike lead battle.
 He burst back to the front on the final lap, and beat South Africa’s Eric van Dyk across the line by one second to secure gold.

 Zanardi said that: “To win this race in this way, in such a dramatic way and sprinting makes me really proud,” after winning the gold.

 He added: “It shows that I am a complete cyclist, even if I have no legs.
 The race did not go as I expected.
 I thought that I could take off soon and that I would only need to stay calm, but at the fourth lap I tested my opponents and understood my tactic would not work, so I changed it completely and only tried to save, save and save.
 I managed my energies well.
 It’s been a tough race, I could have very well lost it.”

-After winning his first medal with individual time trialing on Wednesday, Zanardi fuelled suggestions that his next challenge could be an Indianapolis 500 programme in 2013.
+After winning his first medal with an individual time trial on Wednesday, Zanardi fuelled suggestions that his next challenge could be an Indianapolis 500 program in 2013.

 “Alex Zanardi captures second gold of Paralympics” on the AutoWeek website

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023

 - Complete List of UCI Elite Men Road Race World Champions - August 6, 2023

 - Tour de France Winner Groupsets [Year by Year, from 1937 to 2023] - July 23, 2023